 The researchers hope to show that using mindfulness-based stress reduction and increasing self-compassion can improve areas of life that young people value and find important.

 If this small study shows that these approaches are effective the research team will apply for funding for a larger study.
 With enough evidence it is hoped that this treatment approach could become available to all young people with Crohn’s or Colitis who would benefit.
 And that this can equip them with mindfulness practice and the self-management skills to live well throughout the course of their condition.

 Who is leading this research: Dr Georgina Rowse.
 University of Sheffield

 Our funding: £117,942

 Duration: 36 months

-Official title of application: A pilot and feasibility randomised controlled trial of a group mindfulness and self-compassion intervention for young people diagnosed with Inflammatory Bowel Disease
+Official title of application: A pilot and feasibility controlled trial of a group mindfulness and self-compassion intervention for young people diagnosed with Inflammatory Bowel Disease